Interesting sites and happenings along the Mon River

 Let’s start with “cool.”
 The McTrail (Marion County Trail) is a short stretch of trail (2.2 miles) that packs in a lot of beauty and the ultra-cool Meredith Tunnel.
 Built in 1914 and put back into use in 2005, the 1,200 foot lighted tunnel in Fairmont, West Virginia, offers a cool respite on a hot summer day.

 While in the area, head over to downtown Fairmont and check out Joe ‘N Throw, where coffee shop meets pottery studio.
-The shop celebrates local arts and culture, pottery classes, and a great little place to rehash your ride.
+The shop celebrates local arts and culture, hosts pottery classes, and makes for a great little place to rehash your ride.

 Just like the north-flowing river, let’s move from south to north.

 We could write a list a mile long about things to do in Morgantown.
 Isn’t it amazing that you can bike to a state park (Prickett’s Fort, via the Mon River Trail) or drive to a state forest (Cooper’s Rock) so effortlessly?
-In town, there are a number of great restaurants (find Thai, Indian, burritos, and more on High Street) and the Mountain People’s Co-op.
-But what we really want to tell you about is how Keith McManus, Mayor of Greensboro, Pennsylvania, has been driving down to Morgantown for 20 years to lead Morgantown Brewing Company’s Old Time Appalachian Jam starting at 9:30 on Wednesday nights.
+In town, there’s the Mountain People’s Co-op and a number of great restaurants (find Thai, Indian, burritos, and more on High Street).
+But what we really want to tell you about is how Keith McManus, Mayor of Greensboro, Pennsylvania, has been driving down to Morgantown for years to lead Morgantown Brewing Company’s Old Time Appalachian Jam starting at 9:30 on Wednesday nights.
 We were there last week and loved the atmosphere.
 Here’s a sneak peek into the experience:

 Crossing into Pennsylvania, Point Marion’s most known local institution is Apple Annie’s, open for breakfast, lunch, and dinner and known for its pies, cakes, and cobblers.
 You won’t believe the spread!
 While you’re in the area, drive just outside of town to the Friendship Hill National Historic Site.
 Two tips here: take your walking shoes if you want to explore over 10 miles of hiking shoes, and go in September for the annual FestiFall event.
 Festifall will be held September 24-25 this year.
 Don’t forget to try the bean soup that keeps the locals coming back year after year.

 We mentioned Keith McManus’s weekly trips to Morgantown.
-He’s also doing a lot locally to encourage the arts in at home in Greensboro.
+He’s also doing a lot locally to encourage the arts at home in Greensboro.
 We recently partnered with Keystone Edge on this story on Greensboro’s arts-driven revitalization efforts.
 Check it out for more on how the community is embracing the arts.
 The town’s Art Blast on the Mon, being held September 3 and 4 by the Nathanael Greene Community Development Corporation, is now in its 11th year.

 In the Northside of Brownsville, keep an eye out for the occasional ghost walk event.
-We were there for one in August and were blown away by the turn out.
-They easily had 100 people.
+We were there for one in August and were blown away by the turnout (they had a whopping 255 people show up).
 We couldn’t take the whole guided tour (as we had plans to go to the Brownsville Drive-In), but stopped by one of the sites.
-The volunteer portraying Jacob Bowman weaved a story of abolition, George Washington, deception, and community values.
-We could have listened to him talk for hours!
+The volunteer portraying Jacob Bowman weaved a story of abolition, George Washington, deception, and community values that was absolutely riveting.
 Also in Brownsville, Nemacolin Castle hosts ghost tours in October and standard mansion tours on weekends throughout the year.